microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/rbacapplication-list-roleassignments.md

 ## <a name="examples"></a>Exemplos

-### <a name="example-1-request-using-a-filter-on-role-definition-id"></a>Exemplo 1: Solicitar usando um filtro na ID de definição de função
+### <a name="example-1-request-using-filter-on-role-definition-id-and-expand-principal"></a>Exemplo 1: Solicitar usando $filter ID de definição de função e expandir principal

 #### <a name="request"></a>Solicitação